cleverbirds-benchmark/cleverbirds-benchmark.github.io/README.md

-# INQUIRE
+# CleverBirds

-This repository contains the website for the INQUIRE benchmark.
+This repository contains the website for the CleverBirds benchmark.
 If you find it useful, please cite us!